Ja98/cesar-p-core/paper/paper.md

 # Example

-Following we are outlining how you set up a simulation with cesar-p-core library and point out some features.
+Following we are outlining how you set up a simulation with cesar-p-core library.
 The snippets are based on the [basic usage example](https://github.com/hues-platform/cesar-p-usage-examples/blob/master/advanced_examples/basic_cesar_usage.py) in [cesar-p-usage-examples](https://github.com/hues-platform/cesar-p-usage-examples).

 The main API class of `cesar-p-core` library is the `SimulationManager`.
-You pass the configuration and the output folder for your project.
-And we need to create and pass a process wide used instance of a unit registry handling conversion of physical units.
+On initialization of the class you need to pass the configuration and the output folder for your project.
+Additionally, a process wide instance of the unit registry (handling conversion of physical units) must be provided.
 A minimal code-snippet looks like:

 ``` python
 import cesarp.common